Who can participate?

 Are private lessons available?

 Yes!
-Private group le lessons and are available.
+Private and small group lessons are available.

 How are coaches selected?